On the convergence of nonlinear averaging dynamics with three-body interactions on hypergraphs: Introduction

 Opinion formation and social learning processes have been the focus of extensive research in the area of complex networks.
-One of the first, and arguably simplest, models for this kind of phenomena was introduced by DeGroot~\cite{degroot1974reaching}.
+One of the first, and arguably simplest, models for these kinds of phenomena was introduced by DeGroot~\cite{degroot1974reaching}.
 The original process works as follows: it is given a graph of $n$ interconnected agents (possibly edge-weighted and directed); each agent holds an initial opinion on some subject (a scalar value); in each discrete-time step, the agents update their opinions by performing an average of the opinions of their neighbors.
 It is proven that, for connected and non-bipartite graphs, such a process eventually reaches a \textit{consensus}, namely the agents agree on the same opinion, which turns out to be the degree-weighted average of the initial opinions of the agents.
-DeGroot's model has been widely investigated in physics, computer science and more in general in the theory of social networks.
+DeGroot's model has been widely investigated in physics, computer science, and more in general in the theory of social networks.
 It has been extended in several ways, most notably by Friedkin and Johnsen~\cite{friedkin1990social} which assume that agents have some immutable internal opinion that affects the averaging process.
-We point the reader to a tutorial on the modeling and analysis of dynamics on social networks~\cite{PROSKURNIKOV201765,PROSKURNIKOV2018166}.
+A combination of the two models has also been considered to describe self-appraisal, social power, and interpersonal influences~\cite{doi:10.1137/130913250}.
+We point the reader to a tutorial on the modeling and analysis of opinion dynamics on social networks~\cite{PROSKURNIKOV201765,PROSKURNIKOV2018166}.
 We remark that the averaging process is the other side of the coin of a diffusion (or random walk) process on the same graph: in the former, \nodes ``pull'' information from their neighbors; in the latter, a mass on the \nodes is ``pushed'' to their neighbors.
-This matter is discussed in more details in \cref{sec: heat}.
+This matter is discussed in more detail in \cref{sec: heat}.